algoan/nestjs-bridge-connector/README.md

 ## Goal and Philosophy

 A [connector](https://developers.algoan.com/public/docs/algoan_documentation/chatbot_and_services/connectors.html) is a web software able to connect a provider to Algoan's API.
-It subscribes to [REST Hooks](https://developers.algoan.com/public/docs/algoan_documentation/resthooks_and_events/resthooks.html) which lets Algoan notifying the connector when an specific [event](https://developers.algoan.com/public/docs/algoan_documentation/resthooks_and_events/resthooks.html#resthook-events) happens.
+It subscribes to [REST Hooks](https://developers.algoan.com/public/docs/algoan_documentation/resthooks_and_events/resthooks.html) which lets Algoan notifying the connector when a specific [event](https://developers.algoan.com/public/docs/algoan_documentation/resthooks_and_events/resthooks.html#resthook-events) happens.

 More information on the [official documentation](https://developers.algoan.com).